Nimzyow/CV/README.md

 ## What I'm doing now

+I am currently a full stack software engineer at Ripple Energy.
+It's a fantastic working environment and we are encouraged to grow and make ourselves better everyday.
+I have taken the opportunity to upgrade my skills in React by working on it intensely within a commerical environmnet.
+I have also been encouraged to expand my skills and work in the backend which is a challenge since I have never worked with Django or Python prior to Ripple.
+However, my strongest skill of self learning has enabled me to take this challenge head on and I am making good progress with Django and Python.

-I finsihed a 16 week intensive bootcamp at Makers Academy to help fill in any knowledge gaps I have.
+Prior to working at Ripple Energy I finished a 16 week intensive bootcamp at Makers Academy to help fill in any knowledge gaps I have.
 They follow a TDD approach and they believe very strongly in the idea of collobaration through teamwork and pair programming.

 TDD was somewhat of an eye opener as the whole concept of testing was just alien to me.
 Throughout the course I made TDD into a strong point of mine through materials given by Makers and through my own self led study, which even included me completing online courses on TDD.
 I now approach every application I make with TDD at the forefront.